GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/09.381-390/02.Our-Parting-Hymn/docs.md

 ---
+title: |
-title: 382.
-Our Parting Hymn
+    382. Our Parting Hymn - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 382.
+Our Parting Hymn.
+Saviour, again to thy dear name we raise With one accord our parting hymn of praise; We stand to bless thee ere our worship cease, Then, lowly kneeling, wait thy word of peace.
+    keywords:  |
-    keywords: Christ in Song, Our Parting Hymn, Saviour, again to thy dear name we raise,
+        Christ in Song, adventhymnals, advent hymnals, Our Parting Hymn, Saviour, again to thy dear name we raise.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 382. OUR PARTING HYMN
+####  Christ in Song,

 ```txt
 1.